 On top of that, EDMbiz badge holders have access top shows.
 For example, we have EDC week opening party at the Omnia on Tuesday night and the closing night party is going to be at Marquee, featuring Galantis and Loco Dice.

 There you have it folks.
 Join the industry’s top professionals and icons (and me!) in Vegas on June 14th - 16th.
-Elana and the good people on Insomniac were nice enough to hook up our readers with a 15% discount by using this link to purchase tickets.
+Elana and the good people on Insomniac were nice enough to hook up our readers with a

 If you’re in the business of dance music.
 This is a rare chance to take a seat at table that shapes the dance music industry.
-Don’t get left behind - get your discounted tickets now.
+Don’t get left behind -

 See you in Vegas!